Group4Layers/csv-types-js/README.md

 ## Description

-CSV Types (csv-types-js) is a JavaScript library to parse CSV (comma separated values) strings and produce a JavaScript AST (abstract syntax tree) with the data.
+CSV Types (csv-types-js) is a JavaScript library to parse CSV strings (comma separated values and text files with fields delimited by a character) and produce a JavaScript AST (abstract syntax tree) with the data.
 It also supports *types specs*: multiple headers-values (tables) per csv string.

 It parses four types of CSV formats, being the first two common between different applications and parsers, but have disadvantages over the last two that we are using in Group4Layers.